Exploring QCD matter in extreme conditions with Machine Learning

 \subsubsection{Real-Time Dynamics Analysis}

-Within modern theoretical physics, the dynamics of strongly correlated systems holds the central role for many pressing research problems, e.g., the hadronic spectrum/behaviors at zero temperature or immersed inside a thermal medium~\cite{Asakawa:2000tr,Rothkopf:2022fyo}, the non-equilibrium evolution and transport properties for the created QGP in heavy ion collisions~\cite{Rothkopf:2019ipj,Zhao:2020jqu}, the understanding for parton distribution functions of nucleons and nuclei~\cite{Ji:2020ect,Constantinou:2020pek,Candido:2023nnb}.
-The computation of these real-time physics is often noncompliance to perturbative analysis, thus calls for nonperturbative treatment such as lattice QFT simulations.
-These first principle Monte-Carlo based simulations are usually performed in Euclidean space-time (after a Wick rotation $t\to i t\equiv\tau$) and provides only Euclidean correlators.
-Accessing real-time physics from imaginary-time correlation's “measurements” in quantum Monte-Carlo or lattice QFT simulation generally forms ill-conditioned inverse problems.
+Within modern theoretical physics, the dynamics of strongly correlated systems hold the central role for many pressing research problems, e.g., the hadronic spectrum/behaviors at zero temperature or immersed inside a thermal medium~\cite{Asakawa:2000tr,Rothkopf:2022fyo}, the non-equilibrium evolution and transport properties for the created QGP in heavy ion collisions~\cite{Rothkopf:2019ipj,Zhao:2020jqu}, the understanding for parton distribution functions of nucleons and nuclei~\cite{Ji:2020ect,Constantinou:2020pek,Candido:2023nnb}.
+The computation of these real-time physics is often noncompliant with perturbative analysis, thus calling for nonperturbative treatment such as lattice QFT simulations.
+These first principle Monte-Carlo-based simulations are usually performed in Euclidean space-time (after a Wick rotation $t\to i t\equiv\tau$) and provide only Euclidean correlators.
+Accessing real-time physics from imaginary-time correlation's “measurements” in quantum Monte Carlo or lattice QFT simulation generally forms ill-conditioned inverse problems.
 Spectral representation forms a bridge to approach the real-time information of the dynamics from the Euclidean correlators.
 Also, quite often the relevant physics can be decoded directly from the spectral functions, like transport coefficients or in-medium hadronic behaviors~\cite{Asakawa:2000tr}.